Non-Archimedean Whitney stratifications: Proof of the existence of t-stratifications

-Once we have this, we can finish the proof of the lemma as follows.
-We do an induction over the maximum of the dimensions of monochromatic pieces of $\chi$ which are not sub-affine.
+Once we have this, we can finish the proof of the proposition as follows.
+We do an induction over the maximum of the dimensions of $\chi$-fibers that are not sub-affine.
 Denote this maximum by $d$.
-On each $\chi$-monochromatic piece $C$ of dimension $d$ which is not sub-affine, we refine $\chi$ as follows.
+On each $\chi$-fiber $C$ of dimension $d$ which is not sub-affine, we refine $\chi$ as follows.